Architectural Facade Elements: A Complete Guide to How They Are Made

 Heavy

-The weight and required volume of the material becomes especially important as the size of products grows.
-Heavy decors of large dimensions require mechanization, strong bases and foundations.
-The weight of the product depends on the weight of the material and the construction.
+The weight and the required volume of material become especially important as products grow in size.
+Large, heavy elements call for machinery and for strong substrates and foundations.
+A product's weight depends on both the density of the material and the design of the element.

-Only "ultra-light" decors can be fastened without mechanical fastening, on glue.
-"Light" decors assume combined fastening.
-And "heavy" decors place high demands on the substrate and fasteners.
+Only "ultralight" elements can be installed with adhesive alone, without mechanical fasteners.
+"Light" elements call for combined fastening, and "heavy" elements place high demands on the substrate and the fasteners.

 Solid decors